tresoldi/dafsa/DESIGN.md

 position-independent as intended — 26.0ms per thousand calls at position ~48,000 against 29.3ms at ~96,000, where enumeration would have made the latter tens of thousands of times slower.

+Milestone 5 closed **#18** and **#14**, both of which were the same one-character defect:
+1.0 tested `in_degree > 1` when selecting compaction candidates and so failed to exclude states with *no* incoming edge.
+The root qualifies whenever it emits a single edge, and the next line indexed `[0]` into its empty list of incoming edges.
+The predicate is `in_degree == 1`.
+Both reporters' inputs are now regression tests, and `DAFSA(["tapas", "topos"]).condense()` — which raised `IndexError` — produces exactly the `apa` and `opo` edges the reporter of #18 guessed at.

+One bug of our own surfaced while testing it, worth recording because it is the failure mode compaction invites: a prefix query whose prefix ends *inside* a compound label cannot be answered by walking to a state, because there is no state at that position. `starts_with` now descends the transition when the query is a proper prefix of its label and reports the label in full, which is correct — every sequence through that transition consumes all of it.

 Two implementation decisions in milestone 3 worth recording: